 No one breathed.

-Boots lifted the page for the nearest phones to see.
+Boots lifted the page so the nearest phones could see.

-“Blue edits in the margins.
+“Blue edits in the margin.
 She always marked rhythm changes in blue.
-I watched her write the original bridge at Sweetwater Studio when you still couldn’t keep time without tapping your boot.”
+I watched her write this bridge at Sweetwater when you still couldn’t keep time without stomping your boot.”

 Wade said nothing.